 OVERVIEW: The M.J.
-Murdock Charitable Trust’s mental health-related grantmaking is relatively broad, focusing on the psychological needs of residents in Alaska, Idaho, Montana, Oregon and Washington.
+Murdock Charitable Trust’s mental health grantmaking is relatively broad; it prioritizes the psychological needs of residents in Alaska, Idaho, Montana, Oregon and Washington.

-IP TAKE: Murdock accepts unsolicited applications and supports a good number of organizations annually.
-Grantseekers should highlight how their mental health work will impact the communities, particularly work geared toward the benefit of young people.
+IP TAKE: Murdock accepts unsolicited applications and supports a number of organizations annually.
+Grant seekers should indicate how their mental health work will impact the communities in Murdock’s purview, particularly work geared toward the benefit of young people.

 Like most of the Murdock’s giving, the health and human services funding area encompasses many topics that address the “physical, spiritual, social, and psychological needs” of those living in its five-state priority region.
 While the trust does not point to a specific beneficiary population in its health and human services grantmaking, it does prefer organizations working with young people.